VarshiniP28/Java-SelfStudy/README.md

 The neural network is written in C++.
 Instead, the GUI and the application of the neural network is written in Java (that involves loading MNINST images, scaling and converting them to an usable format and so on...) .
 C++ neural network functionalities are accessed from Java through JNI.

-Training/Test data to be used is present in the folder called "trainerset"
+Training/Test data to be used can be found here: http://yann.lecun.com/exdb/mnist/

 ## How to build the application